motoridersd/att-opnsense-ipv6/README.md

 > * Arris BGW210-700 first assigns 8 then increments to F to PD 0-7, i.e. PD0 = ::xxx8::/64

 ## #4.
 Add the script to pfSense
-* SSH to OPNSense and edit the file with an editor like vi, or edit on your computer and SCP to OPNSense
+* SSH to OPNsense and edit the file with an editor like vi, or edit on your computer and SCP to OPNsense
 * Create the file as /usr/local/etc/rc.d/att-rg-dhcpv6-pd.conf
 	* Ensure there is no trailing space in the filename.
 * Copy and paste your edited script into the text window.